alejandro56664-2/final-project-intro-ds-2022-1/2_database_design_impl/README.md

 One of the main considerations to take into account when creating a project that uses data is its computational representation and future storage.
 Databases currently focus on managing massive amounts of data in a quick, consistent, stable and repeatable manner.

-The relational model is based on mathematical theory (set theory, relational theory) whereas the nonrelational databases may or may not have a single groundwork.
+The relational model is based on mathematical theory (set theory, relational theory) whereas the non-relational databases may or may not have a single groundwork.
 Relational databases are beneficial when it comes to robustness, flexibility, reliability and scalability requirements but in order to cater to the needs of modern applications where the data is huge and generally unstructured; Non-relational databases show true signs of usability aiming at being "developer-friendly".

 SQL databases are most often implemented in a scale-up architecture, which is based on using ever larger computers with more CPUs and more memory to improve performance.
 NoSQL databases were created in Internet and cloud computing eras that made it possible to more easily implement a scale-out architecture, where scalability is achieved by spreading the storage of data and the work to process the data over a large cluster of computers.
 To increase capacity, more computers are added to the cluster.